openstack/ossa/doc/source/vmt-process.rst

     notes:
       - 'Optional note such as cross project version requirements'

-Once approved, use the 'Show Source' button from the gate-ossa-docs output to get the generated RST document.
+Once approved, view the gate-ossa-docs output and browse to the rendered HTML advisory, then alter the URL to insert ``_sources/`` before the first path component and change the file extension to ``rst`` to get the generated RST document.
 We send two separate emails, to avoid off-topic replies to oss-security list:

 * *To:* openstack-announce@lists.openstack.org, openstack-discuss@lists.openstack.org
 * *To:* oss-security@lists.openwall.com